 SELECTION OF ZONES

 Countries have maritime regions in which the environmental conditions, volume of traffic and degree of risk vary.
 Examples are offshore zones, coastal zones, straits and choke points, restricted waters, major ports and riverine waterways.
-In broad terms, the offshore and coastal water zones can cover a large area, with smaller zones being defined for restricted waters and choke points.
+In broad terms, the offshore and coastal water zones can cover a large area, with smaller zones being defined for for instance restricted waters and choke points.

 By dividing waterways into defined geographical regions or zones, a risk assessment of each zone can be carried out and risk control options developed for that zone.

-Zone selection
+MUST BE IMPROVED Zone selection

 If zones are close to each other or overlapping, possible interaction between hazards in these zones should be considered.
 In some regions where there is considerable seasonal change (ice formation; tropical cyclones, increased leisure or fishing activity etc.) a separate analysis may be required for each season.
 There may also be variations between day and night-time conditions.